VISHVAPRASATHVS/Breast_cancer-KNN-NAIVE-snowflake/README.md

 Model Performance:
 After training, the model's performance is evaluated on the test set.
 The key metrics are as follows:

-Accuracy
+Accuracy:
 0.9737

-Confusion Matrix
+Confusion Matrix:
 [[70  1]
  [ 2 41]]
-Classification Report
+Classification Report:
               precision    recall  f1-score   support

            0       0.97      0.99      0.98        71